mxashlynn/Parquet/Documentation/Parquet_API.md

 Simple container for one of each overlapping layer of parquets.

-<a name='M-ParquetClassLibrary-Parquets-ParquetStack-#ctor'></a>
+<a name='M-ParquetClassLibrary-Parquets-ParquetPack-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary

-Initializes a new default instance of the [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') class.
+Initializes a new default instance of the [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack') class.

 ##### Parameters